simon-weber/gmusicapi/README.md

-A Python API for Google Music.
+An unofficial Python API for Google Music.
+The project is not supported or endorsed by Google.

 ###Features